 - It does not account for environmental or economic factors that may prohibit or promote the recommended action.

-Interesting, it does not account for persons attitudes, beliefs, or other determinants that dictate a person’s acceptance of a health behavior.
+Interestingly, it does not account for a person’s attitudes, beliefs, or other determinants that dictate a person’s acceptance of a health behavior.
 Like the ability to freely choose on their own which behavior they will engage in?
 This is a perfect example of B.F.
-Skinners assertion that all studies be done from a scientific opposed to pre-scientific viewpoint.
-In other words, the propaganda you are being fed about wearing masks is based on a behavioral study where an individual’s ability to freely engage, in or disregard the behavior, is completely left out.
+Skinners assertion that all studies be done from a scientific opposed to a pre-scientific viewpoint.
+In other words, the propaganda you are being fed about wearing masks is based on a behavioral study where an individual’s ability to freely engage, in, or disregard the behavior, is completely left out.
 Furthermore, The Health Belief Model makes a few preconceived assumptions as well, that the facemask study surely considered.
 It assumes that cues to action are widely prevalent in encouraging people to act and that “health” actions are the main goal in the decision-making process.
 What is a cue to action?
 As described in the model itself, a cue to action is the stimulus needed to trigger an individual into engaging in the desired behavior.
-According to The Health Belief Model a cue to action can be perceived susceptibility to illness, or a news paper article.
+According to The Health Belief Model, a cue to action can be perceived susceptibility to illness or a newspaper article.